Game is Saturday at 7 p.m.

 © Dave Mathieson - Amherst Daily News

-Ramblers bench boss Jim Bottomley shows his displeasure during Tuesday's game at Amherst Stadium.
+Ramblers bench boss Jim Bottomley shows his displeasure at a call during Tuesday's game at Amherst Stadium.

 AMHERST – Game 6 will be like Game 7 for the Amherst CIBC Wood Gundy Ramblers Saturday night at Amherst Stadium.